 Beginning in 2014, the County elected to participate in an alternate option to the Contribution Stabilization Program.
 Similar to the Contribution Stabilization Program, this option, known as the "Alternate Contribution Stabilization Program," establishes a graded contribution rate system that enables eligible employers to pay a portion of their annual contribution over time.
-This is intended to provide smoother, more predictable pension costs, while still achieving full funding in each system over the long-term.
+This is intended to provide smoother, more predictable pension costs, while still achieving full funding in each system over the longterm.
 By switching to the Alternate Contribution Stabilization Program, the County cannot return to the Contribution Stabilization Program.
 The Alternate Contribution Stabilization Program is characterized by the following provisions: contribution rates for 2014 and 2015 of 12% for ERS and 20% for PFRS; rates thereafter can only increase/(decrease) 0.50% per year; the difference between the Alternate Contribution Stabilization Program and the normal contribution amounts are amortized over 12 years; interest accrues at the 12-year U.S. Treasury rate plus 1%; and employers cannot withdraw once opting in, but retain the flexibility to pre-pay the deferred amount.
-Through 2021, the total amount of pension expense that the County deferred under both programs is approximately \$157.2 million.
-In 2022, the County has repaid \$122.9 million of deferred pension expense and the total deferred pension expense outstanding is approximately \$34.3 million.
+In 2022, the County repaid \$122.9 million of outstanding prior deferrals.
+On February 1, 2023 the County repaid the remaining \$34.3 million of outstanding prior deferrals.
+No pension amounts were deferred in 2022 or 2023.